 Check out our 2023 keynote speakers, panellists and workshop leaders below.
-Further speakers to be announced soon!

 Everything started with my teaching at Oxford, where I created and ran a course called ‘The Intellectual Tool-Kit’.
 It ended up semi-mandatory for all new postgraduate students in the social sciences.

 That led to working with Royal Dutch Shell’s Scenario unit, helping model economic futures; also working with the future planning unit at the World Economic Forum (Davos).

 After that there was an international study for the UK Treasury on the future of High-Frequency Trading; work with the British government on developing hi-tech hubs in Lebanon and Dubai; with Facebook’s virtual reality projects; with Airbus and others.
 I’ve been an adviser to TED’s idea curation groups, and continue with consulting on scenarios and trends.

 I give a lot of talks: about how to navigate uncertain futures; about creativity; about how fairness helps businesses succeed.